 Antlitz der Zeit was enthusiastically received, as can be seen from reviews by such commentators as Kurt Tucholsky, Thomas Mann and Walter Benjamin, who pointed in particular to the work's informative impact in the light of the threat of National Socialist rule.
 Today, that insight reads like a premonition of what was to come.
 Five years later, the printing plates for Sander's Antlitz der Zeit were destroyed by the National Socialists and further sale of the book was forbidden; contrary to many people's fears, however, he was not banned from working as a photographer.

 Alongside his extensive work on portraits, Sander continued to devote himself to other areas of photography, such as landscape and architecture.
 These were areas in which he had always been interested and which now fuelled numerous portfolios.
 What is more, Sander engaged in an intense exchange with other artists – especially the Cologne Progressives led by Heinrich Hoerle and Franz Wilhelm Seiwert – for whom he undertook innumerable photographic projects.
 The professional services delivered by the Cologne studio he established in 1911 were also popular with clients from the world of industry and trade.

-The world's largest collection of work by August Sander, who died in Cologne in 1964, is found at Die Photographische Sammlung der Kulturstiftung der Sparkasse KölnBonn.
-Including more than 5,500 original prints and around 11,000 original negatives, it is presented to the public in the form of publications and exhibitions (no permanent exhibition).
+The world's largest collection of work by August Sander, who died in Cologne in 1964, is located at Die Photographische Sammlung der Kulturstiftung der Sparkasse KölnBonn.
+In 1992 the photographer’s estate was purchased by the SK Stiftung Kultur (previously City-Treff, the Cultural Foundation of the Stadtsparkasse Cologne) from Gerd Sander (1940–2021), August Sander’s grandson.
+Including more than 5,000 original prints and around 11,000 original negatives, the work of August Sander is presented to the public in the form of publications and exhibitions (no permanent exhibition).